Julian Milford KC

 Public Law & Human Rights

 Julian undertakes public and constitutional law work for local authorities, central government, NHS authorities, individuals, public interest groups and others.
 That work includes general public law judicial review claims at all levels of Court up to the Supreme Court, including high- value commercial judicial review claims, and claims connected in particular with discrimination issues of all kinds; information rights; surveillance; and education.
 He has appeared on a number of occasions before the European Court of Human Rights.
+He has extensive experience in cases with a national security element, including cases in the Investigatory Powers Tribunal.
 He also undertakes investigations and inquiries (for example, acting as an independent investigator or legal adviser in recent cases concerning pensions and allegations of bullying and harassment).
 He is recommended in the directories for Administrative and Public Law, Chambers and Partners stating: “he is excellent on his feet” and “he is a formidable and dogged opponent”; and Legal 500 stating: “Julian is an excellent barrister, with extensive experience and is excellent to work with, he is an excellent all rounder”.
+He has been shortlisted by Legal 500 for public law barrister of the year for 2024.
 His recent and current work includes:

-- Acting for Rhondda Cynon Taf CBC in a challenge to a major school reorganization, which was the first case in which the CoA considered the proper interpretation of bilingual Welsh/English legislation: R(Driver) v Rhondda Cynon Taf CBC [2021] ELR 193.
+- Acting in a challenge to a major school reorganization, which was the first case in which the CoA considered the proper interpretation of bilingual Welsh/English legislation: R(Driver) v Rhondda Cynon Taf CBC [2021] ELR

 Information Law

 Julian has acted in a number of high-profile cases concerning freedom of information, data protection, and data/privacy rights more generally.
-That includes data breach cases (where he has acted for data controllers and the Information Commissioner); cases raising significant questions about the interpretation of the GDPR, Data Protection Act 2018 and Data Protection Act 1998, Freedom of Information Act 2000 and Environmental Information Regulations 2004; and challenges to surveillance or information sharing on human rights or EU law grounds.
-He is recommended in the directories for data protection/information law, Chambers and Partners stating: “he is calm, insightful, intelligent and approachable” and Legal 500 stating: “he is a very good, clear, clever advocate and knows his stuff”.
+That includes data breach cases (where he has acted for data controllers and the Information Commissioner); cases raising significant questions about the interpretation of the GDPR, Data Protection Act 2018 and Data Protection Act 1998, Freedom of Information Act 2000 and Environmental Information Regulations 2004; and challenges to information gathering or sharing on human rights or EU law grounds.
+He has appeared in many significant cases in the area, including Vidal-Hall v Google LLC [2016] QB 1003 (recoverability of damages for distress), Ittihadieh v Cheyne Gardens RTM Co Ltd [2018] QB 256 (meaning of personal data), and FOIA proceedings involving Prince Charles (the “spider letters” case).
+He frequently advises clients on issues connected with state surveillance, including issues arising under the Investigatory Powers Act 2016, the Regulation of Investigatory Powers Act 2000, and the Computer Misuse Act 1990.
+He is recommended as a Band 1 Silk for data protection in the Legal 500, which states that he is “outstanding” and a “very good, clear, clever advocate who knows his stuff”.
+Chambers and Partners states: “he is calm, insightful, intelligent and approachable”.
 Recent and current work includes the following:

-- Acting for Her Majesty’s Revenue and Customs in Webster v HMRC, a major current High Court claim in which the claimant challenges the system for the automatic transfer of tax data between the UK and the USA as being contrary to the GDPR and Data Protection Act 1998.
+- Acting for Her Majesty’s Revenue and Customs in Webster v HMRC, a major High Court claim in which the claimant challenged the system for the automatic transfer of tax data between the UK and the USA as being contrary to the GDPR and Data Protection Act 1998.

-- Cases for HMG in the Investigatory Powers Tribunal concerning the activities of the Intelligence Agencies in connection with large-scale collection of data under warrants or authorisations, and data sharing with foreign intelligence See e.g. current proceedings against MI5 (Liberty and Privacy International v (1) Security Service (2) SSHD IPT/20/01/CH).
+- Cases for HMG in the Investigatory Powers Tribunal concerning the activities of the Intelligence Agencies in connection with large-scale collection of data under warrants or authorisations, and data sharing with foreign intelligence See e.g. recent proceedings against MI5 (Liberty and Privacy International v (1) Security Service (2) SSHD [2023] HRLR 5).
 Julian has also acted in a number of cases both domestically and in the ECtHR concerning the Intelligence Agencies, arising out of allegations made by Edward Snowden.
-Those include current proceedings against HMG in the Divisional Court challenging the compatibility of all the ‘bulk’ powers in the Investigatory Powers Act 2016 with human rights and EU law: R(Liberty) v (1) SSHD (2) SSFCO [2022] 1 WLR 4929, [2020] 1 WLR 243, and [2019] QB 481; and in the ECtHR, Big Brother Watch v United Kingdom (2022) 74 EHRR 17.
+Those include current proceedings against HMG in the Divisional Court challenging the compatibility of all the ‘bulk’ powers in the Investigatory Powers Act 2016 with human rights and EU law: R(Liberty) v (1) SSHD (2) SSFCO [2023] EMLR 22, [2022] 1 WLR 4929, [2020] 1 WLR 243, and [2019] QB 481; and in the ECtHR, Big Brother Watch v United Kingdom (2022) 74 EHRR 17.

 - Acting as Counsel to the Tribunal in the Investigatory Powers Tribunal in cases concerning vetting by the Security and Intelligence Agencies, and proceedings concerning the acquisition of communication data.